i-doit/knowledge-base/docs/en/basics/life-and-documentation-cycle.md

 ### Simplified Deleting (Quickpurge)

 In order to purge a documentation artifact it first has to be archived and marked as deleted.
 To shorten this cycle, it is possible to activate the **Quickpurge** button.
-This is done via **Administration → System settings → System parameters → Activate Quickpurge button**.
+This is done via **Administration → [Tenant Name] management → Settings for CMDB → CMDB → Activate Quickpurge button**.
 By this means you can purge an object or category entry regardless of its state.

 ### Listing of all Objects that are Archived or Marked as Deleted